RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/service-visualizing-monitoring.md

 ![kiali]({% image_path kiali-service-graph.png %})

-It shows a graph with all the microservices, connected by the requests going through then.
+It shows a graph with all the microservices, connected by the requests going through them.
 On this page, you can see how services interact with each other.
 Observe that traffic from `productpage` to `reviews` is equally hitting all three versions of the `reviews` service, and that `v2` and `v3` are in turn hitting the `ratings` service (while `v1` does not, so therefore you get no "stars" when you get load-balanced to `v1`).

 ##### Applications